-A broken water pipe.
+An overflowing toilet.
 A breach in the levee.
 Heavy rainfall.
 Hurricane storm surge.
+An unexpected freeze that bursts pipes.
 All these sources of flood water will damage a building and require structural drying as part of the disaster cleanup.

 So how does it work?
 The longer someone waits, the more mold that grows and the more damage that requires remediation.
 You gotta act fast!

 Structural pasteurization: the next step in drying